 From the example given above, QK306...we now know that the QK classmark relates to botany.

+Next comes a set of numbers in numerical order.
+5 comes before 50 comes before 500.
 This line is read as a whole number.
 Numbers on the second line can range from 1 to 9999 and can also have decimal points.

 Example: 32 (thirty-two) is shelved before 310 (Three hundred ten).
 Any number followed by a decimal point is filed decimally.